 - Mix all the flours, sugar and salt together in a large bowl.

 - Mix the boiling water with the golden syrup or honey and the bicarbonate of soda/baking soda.
-This will foam slightly and turn into a nice, golden colour.
+This will foam slightly as you mix it.

 - Add this golden syrup mixture to the flour mixture, together with the cinnamon powder, milk and vanilla extract.
 Mix well until the dough comes together.